Federal Programs » ESSA Programs

 For Title I, Part A Paraprofessional training (Paraprofessional Institute) information, contact:

 We offer the Paraprofessional Institute multiple times a year to allow all who need to meet the Title I requirements the opportunity to do so.
-We train over 300 Paraprofessionals each year!
+We trained over 500 Paraprofessionals in 2024-2025!

-The goal of the State Compensatory Education Program (SCE) is to provide funding to reduce disparity in performance on assessment instruments or disparity in the rates of high school completion between educationally disadvantaged students, at-risk students, and all other students.
-The purpose of the SCE program is to increase academic achievement and reduce the dropout rate for these students by providing supplemental programs and services.
+The goal of the Compensatory Education Program is to provide funding to reduce disparity in performance on assessment instruments or disparity in the rates of high school completion between at-risk students and all other students.
+The purpose of the CE program is to increase academic achievement and reduce the dropout rate for these students by providing supplemental programs and services.

-- The TEC, §29.081, defines the purpose of the SCE program and the statutory criteria for determining if a student is at risk of dropping out of high school.
+• The TEC, §29.081, defines the purpose of the CE program and the statutory criteria for determining if a student is at risk of dropping out of high school.

 Resources: